graphile/crystal/postgraphile/website/postgraphile/crud-mutations.md

 - Insufficient permissions on the tables
 - Tables not in an exposed schema
 - Views instead of tables
-- Missing primary keys (though 'insert' mutations will still be added in this case)
+- Missing primary keys (though 'create' mutations will still be added in this case)
 - If you only see mutations using primary key: You might be using the `PrimaryKeyMutationsOnlyPlugin`